PedroRASB/Rad-GPT/generate_reports/README.md

 ```

 ## Generate narrative reports (style adaptation w/ LLM)
 RadGPT adapts the style of the structured reports, mimicking the style of human-made narrative reports.
 It uses LLMs and in-context learning.
 This step requires examples of human-made reports, we provide a few in free_text_reports.csv.
-Please add more reports in the file to make style adaptation effective.
-We sugegst at least 10 reports per tumor type and 10 normal.
+Please add more reports in the file to make style adaptation effective (you can use AbdomenAtlas 3.0 narrative reports here).
 <details>
 <summary style="margin-left: 25px;">[Optional] Match the writing style of any hospital.</summary>
 <div style="margin-left: 25px;">